 Black or Pinto Beans (Freezer-Friendly)

-Cook black or pinto beans in the crock-pot/slow-cooker or on the stove-top.
+Cook black or pinto beans in the Instant Pot.
 Once the beans are cool, spoon them into freezer bags and store the bags, flat, in the freezer.
 To reheat the beans, place the bag in warm water and allow the beans to defrost (do this while you’re getting ready in the morning), then pour the beans into a saucepan and warm over medium heat.
 My kids enjoy a weekly “build your own taco” lunch theme, so the beans usually accompany rice, shredded cheese, a tortilla or tortilla chips, and guacamole or salsa.

 Make a pot of rice.
 Once the rice is cool, spoon it into freezer bags and store the bags, flat, in the freezer.
 To reheat the rice, place the bag in warm water and allow the rice to defrost (do this while you’re getting ready in the morning), then pour the rice into a saucepan over medium heat, adding a bit of water to keep it from drying out.
 My kids enjoy a weekly “build your own taco” lunch, so the beans usually accompany rice, shredded cheese, a tortilla or tortilla chips, and guacamole or salsa.